UnionInternationalCheminsdeFer/OSDM/index.md

 The aims of the **Open Sales and Distribution Model (OSDM)** are twofold:

-1. to substantially **simplify the booking process for customers** of public transport trips and,
+1. to substantially **simplify and improve the booking process for customers** of public transport trips and,
 2. to **lower complexity and distribution costs** for distributors and carriers.

 OSDM **strengthens rail and public transport** as a convenient and ecological means of transportation by simplifying distribution.
 Finally, it lays a **solid fundament** which can be extended to the distribution of other means of transportation.

 The OSDM Online API and specification essentially consists of two parts: **Offline